seanyoung/hyperledger-hip/HIPs/solang.md

 ### Legal
 * _Trademark concerns – project names should not be trademarked by a contributing company or if it is, then the trademark will need to be handed over to Hyperledger.
 Project names must be approved by the Hyperledger marketing committee_

-  **We would like the Hyperledger marketing committee to propose a name for the project.**
+  **There is no trademark that we are aware of for solang.
+We would the project to be called either Hyperledger Solang or we would like the Hyperledger marketing committee to propose a name for the project.**

 * _Projects do not require a name prior to being submitted._

-  **We would like the Hyperledger marketing committee to propose a name for the project.**
+  **Hyperledger Solang for now but we are open to suggestions.
+The idea behind solang is many languages are called *something*-lang, golang or clang.**

 * _Codebase should be Apache 2 licensable, without encumbrances_
     * _Non-Apache 2 licensed code is possible, but requires Governing board approval (Section 12 subsection d of the Hyperledger Charter)_